Table of Contents

 Indian National Congress History

 The Indian National Congress was founded by 72 delegates on December 28, 1885, at Gokuldas Tejpal Sanskrit College in Mumbai (then Bombay).
 It was created by former Indian Civil Services Officer Allan Octavian Hume.
-The Congress was established with the goal of fostering a climate that would allow for polite dialogue between Indians and British.
+The Congress was established with the goal of fostering a climate that would allow for polite dialogue between Indians and the British.

 Only educated Indians were invited to the Congress.
 Through the Congress, the British could gain support for their rule in India.
 This was made feasible because educated Indians were more receptive to modernization concepts and could therefore influence other Indians.
-General Secretary of the Congress was Allan Octavian Hume, and President of the Congress was Womesh Chunder Banerjee.
+The General Secretary of the Congress was Allan Octavian Hume, and President of the Congress was Womesh Chunder Banerjee.

 Indian National Congress Foundation

-In the late 1870s and early 1880s, the foundation for the creation of an all-India organisation had been created.
+In the late 1870s and early 1880s, the foundation for the creation of an all-India organization had been created.
 A.O.
 Hume, a retired English civil official, gave this concept its definitive form by enlisting the help of prominent intellectuals of the day.

 For the first session, Hume received approval from Lord Dufferin, the viceroy of India at the time.
 Due to a cholera outbreak in Poona, where it was originally scheduled to take place, it was shifted to Bombay.
 In 1883, Hume expressed his wish to create an organisation for educated Indians to demand greater participation in government and to offer a forum for discussion in an open letter to Calcutta University graduates.

-The first woman to graduate from Calcutta University, Kadambini Ganguly, spoke before the Congress in 1890, demonstrating the liberation movement’s dedication to ensuring that Indian women receive their proper standing in public life.
+The first woman to graduate from Calcutta University, Kadambini Ganguly, spoke before Congress in 1890, demonstrating the liberation movement’s dedication to ensuring that Indian women receive their proper standing in public life.

 Indian National Congress Feature